a-chacon/resourc/README.md

-# 2048 Project
+# resourc Project

-**Project Description:** 2048 is a community-driven platform for sharing technical articles, tools, open-source projects, and everything related to programming.
+**Project Description:** resourc is a community-driven platform for sharing technical articles, tools, open-source projects, and everything related to programming.
 Connect with developers, share knowledge, and grow together.

 ## Table of Contents
 - [Getting Started](#getting-started)